 - Legal duties refers to the duties that are linked to the governance of an organisation (sometimes referred to as director's duties or governance standards). - Legal responsibilities refers to the laws and regulations that impact the day-to-day operation of the organisation.
-For example, employment law, with which board members must ensure that their organisation is complying.
+For example, employment laws or work health and safety laws which board members must ensure that their organisation is complying with.

-However, the law does provide certain legal protections for the situation when a board member breaches a duty or responsibility even though they took all reasonable steps to comply with their duties and responsibilities.
+However, the law does provide certain legal protections if a board member breaches a duty or responsibility even though they took all reasonable steps to comply with their duties and responsibilities.

 There are also practical steps that board members can take to protect themselves.
 In this fact sheet we refer to these as 'protections available for board members'.
-It's important that board members inform themselves of these protections, along with their legal duties and responsibilities.
+It's important that board members inform themselves of these protections, along with their legal duties and responsibilities to help prevent breaches and reduce the impact in the event of a breach.

-• to reduce the impact of a breach of legal duties and legal responsibilities
+- to act as a defence to a breach of legal duties or responsibilities - to reduce the impact of a breach of legal duties and legal responsibilities